csacca/hassio-addons-beta/README.md

 GitHub repository for each add-on.
 Please ensure you are creating the issue on the correct GitHub repository matching the add-on.

+- [Open an issue for the add-on: MQTT Explorer][mqtt-explorer-issue]

 For a general repository issue or add-on ideas [open an issue here][issue]